 The undo button

 WordPress comes with an undo button!
 This is probably one of my most favorite parts of wordpress when analyzing wix vs wordpress.
 There was countless times on wix that I would accidentally select text, and it would delete.
 I tried to find an undo button, I even emailed help and support about an undo button.
 They said there was no undo button.
-This was extra disappointing when I accidentally deleted all of my spinach artichoke dip post before publishing.
+This was extra disappointing when I accidentally deleted all of my spinach artichoke dip post before publishing the first time.

 Complicated to figure out at first